openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ## Composite Signatures

 The ML-DSA+ECDSA signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA+ECDSA signature is valid.

+## Key Version Binding

+All PQ(/T) asymmetric algorithms are to be used only in v6 (and newer) keys and certificates, with the single exception of ML-KEM-768+X25519 (algorithm ID 35), which is also allowed in v4 encryption-capable subkeys.

 # Composite KEM schemes